 If you spend a lot of time reading, driving or looking at digital devices, you may develop eye strain and eye fatigue.
 By implementing the 20-20-20 rule, especially during prolonged computer or smartphone use, you can give your eyes some much-needed rest.
 All you need to do is this: every 20 minutes look at something 20 feet away for at least 20 seconds.

-And finally, a comprehensive eye exam is crucial, as it can detect eye conditions that don’t display any symptoms until vision loss has already occurred.
+And finally, a comprehensive eye test is crucial, as it can detect eye conditions that don’t display any symptoms until vision loss has already occurred.

 These conditions include: